Installation Guide

 git checkout -b your-feature-branch-name

-🔒 Internal Developer Note: All development must be done on separate dev branches within the striae-org/striae-dev fork.
+๐Ÿ”’ External Developer Note: After forking and making changes, you'll submit pull requests from your fork back to the main striae-org/striae repository. ๐Ÿ”’ Internal Developer Note: All development must be done on separate dev branches within the striae-org/striae-dev fork.
 Never commit directly to main/master branches.

 1.1: Install Dependencies